-- 18. You are responsible for the content of what you advertise regardless of who produced that advertisement. - 19.
+- 18. You are responsible for the content of your advertisement, even if a third party wrote the advertisement on your behalf. - 19.
 If you practise on your own or in a partnership, you cannot delegate the responsibility for complying with this statement to an administrator, manager, director or any other person. - 20.
 If you are in a management or governance role, you may be responsible for the content of any advertising that your organisation publishes. - 21.
 In situations where you provide information or an opinion to the media (including in person, print and online media), you are responsible for the comments you make and the information you provide.